 Refer to Clause 4.4 of this specification for moisture management requirements.
 All windows and doors must be detailed as per the requirements of this specification.
-For an example of window details for StriaTM Cladding which meet the performance requirements of E2 External Moisture, an approved document of the NZBC, refer to Figures 12 to 19.
+James Hardie has developed the window details for StriaTM Cladding which meet the requirements of E2 External Moisture, an approved document of the NZBC.
+Refer to Figures 15 to 24.